qmachine/qm-ruby-turnkey/README.md

 can be difficult to understand how it all fits together just from reading the [paper](http://www.biomedcentral.com/1471-2105/15/176).
-So, even though the entire point of QM is that you should *not* install anything, this repository exists to help those who insist.
+So, even though the entire point of QM is that you should *not* install anything, this repository is for those who insist.

 This repository contains the "blueprint" for a turnkey QM system that will use the [Ruby version](https://github.com/qmachine/qm-ruby) of the server-side